tonymorris/blog/posts/2015-05-24-thulimbah-ride-report.markdown

 We stopped again at the end of Wylie Creek Road for a meeting.
 By now, the sun was truly gone and Venus and Jupiter were shining bright in the northern sky.
-Athol asked, "where is Rathdown from here?"
+Athol asked, "where is Rathdowney from here?"
 Why, it's just over the hill yonder, a tad beyond Legume, a smaller tad passed Woodenbong and then a tiny tad and we are there!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/24nHE-tflII" frameborder="0" allowfullscreen></iframe>